Double Descent Meets Out-of-Distribution Detection: Theoretical Insights and Empirical Analysis on the role of model

 Figure \ref{fig:eigen_value_curve_width_x} shows the distribution of each model eigenvalues at the overparametrized regime.
-It is worth noting that all overparametrized model widths show similar curves per-architecture.
-ResNet-18 and Swin models follow the expected NC pattern, with a steep drop in importance at the $c^{th}$ eigenvalue indicating the limit of the ETF.
-However, ViT and CNN show a slowly decaying curve, which indicates a lack of clear separation in the model representation between highly important ID information and noisy features.
-This lack of a global structure in their representation, results in both models failing to reliably outperform their underpametrized minima.
+It is worth noting that it seems that for all architectures, all overparametrized model widths show similar curves.
+From Figure \ref{fig:eigen_value_curve_width_x} we can see that ResNet-18 and Swin models follow the expected NC pattern, with a steep drop in importance at the $c^{th}$ eigenvalue indicating the limit of the ETF.
+However, Figure \ref{fig:eigen_value_curve_width_x} also shows that ViT and CNN exhibit a slowly decaying curve, which indicates a lack of clear separation in the model representation between highly important ID information and noisy features.
+This lack of a global structure in their representation results in both models failing to reliably outperform their underparametrized minima.

-This highlights the importance of the ETF structure and NC convergence in enhancing representation stability and overall performance.
-Establishing a clear distinction between informative and noisy features aids both in accurate ID classification and in effectively separating ID data from OOD samples.
+This highlights the importance of the ETF structure and NC convergence in enhancing representation stability, which can be useful for improving ID classification and OOD detection tasks.